hburn7/osu-wiki/wiki/Tournaments/Official_support/en.md

 - The design **must not** include any AI-generated assets.
 - The design **must** be original and be made specifically for the tournament.
 - The design **must not** use any drawings or artwork without the permission from any rights holders.
+- The tournament **must** receive permission to use any trademarks referenced in the tournament's name, branding, or materials from the relevant rights holders.

 The committee reserves the right to require a badge be redesigned for any reason.